ClashLuke/CCLib/Squash-PoW/readme.md

 # SquashPoW
-A cryptocurrency hash algorithm derived from squash and the [ethash](https://github.com/ethereum/wiki/wiki/Ethash) design, to further increase resistance against ASICs and FPGAs.
+A cryptocurrency hash algorithm derived from squash and the [ethash](https://github.com/ethereum/wiki/wiki/Ethash) design, to provide strong resistance against ASICs and FPGAs.

 **Contents**
 - [General](#General)